-- Adjustment to school (first time in post-secondary, study skills, issues with adjusting to academic demands). - Issues with balancing school and work (the combination of work, school and family is overwhelming). - □ Illness (recent or long-term), death of an immediate relative, family crisis, or injury. - Job-related problems (working full-time, need to find a job, need to change jobs). - Other, please specify:
+Personal problem (family or relationship issues).
+Adjustment to school (first time in post-secondary, study skills, issues with adjusting to academic demands).
+Issues with balancing school and work (the combination of work, school and family is overwhelming).
+Illness (recent or long-term), death of an immediate rela Job-related problems (working full-time, need to find a jo ob, need to change jobs).
+Other, please specify: DURING RIBE WHAT HAS CHANGED THAT WILL ALLOW YOU T G THE NEXT PERIOD OF ENROLLMENT Iditional documentation to support the appeal should TO DEMONSTRATE SATIFACTORY ACADEMIC PROGRESS be attached): Print Na ame: Student t Signature: Date:

-Student Signature:

-DESCRIBE WHAT HAS CHANGED THAT WILL ALLOW YOU TO DEMONSTRATE SATIFACTORY ACADEMIC PROGRESS DURING THE NEXT PERIOD OF ENROLLMENT

-(any additional documentation to support the appeal should be attached):

 - Submit the completed appeal and any supporting documentation to the Financial Aid office. - The Program Manager and Financial Aid Specialist will review your academic status to determine if it is possible to continue under an academic plan towards the completion of your program.
 If it is determined that you have the potential to successfully complete this plan, the Program Manager will meet with you to develop a plan for implementation.
 If followed, this plan will allow you to meet satisfactory academic progress for the completion of your program.
-(Please note: If it is determined that you would not be able to complete the program under an academic plan and your appeal is denied, you will be notified in writing within 2 weeks of receipt of your appeal).
+(Please note: If it is determined that you would not be able to complete the program under an academic plan and your appeal is denied, you will be notified in writing within 2 weeks of receipt of your appeal). - The Financial Aid office will award, one payment period only, and review your satisfactory academic status at the end of the probation period/payment period to determine if you are eligible for continued financial aid.
+The review will occur after each payment period (prior to any financial aid disbursement) until you regain acceptable Satisfactory Academic Progress standing. - Failure to successfully complete your academic plan may result in the immediate loss of your financial aid eligibility at Apollo Career Center.